defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 epochs other than the ones explicitly requested by the wallet.

 In the indexed detection case, this is because given the epoch-specific tag \\(T = PRF^T(K_{TT}, G_r\|\|e)\\), the detection server cannot compute the tag for any other epoch without knowing \\(K_{TT}, G_r\\).
-For other epochs, the detection server only learns, "one of my users' wallets received n transactions" but it does not know which wallet until the wallet reveals its tag for that epoch.
+For other epochs, the detection server only learns, "one of my users' wallets received \\(n\\) transactions" but it does not know which wallet until the wallet reveals its tag for that epoch.
 The anonymity set is lower-bounded by wallets using the same detection server whose addresses are also secret and who have not provided their epoch-specific tags.
 This is especially useful if a detection server is known to be compromised and all users stop using it.
+Additionally, any user of the detection server can increase the size of the anonymity set by registering addresses to which they send random amounts of "dummy" transactions.

 In the non-indexed case, the detection server learns \\(dsk + PRF^D(K_{TT}, e)\\).
 Without knowing \\(K_{TT}\\), they cannot recover \\(dsk\\) or any of the